BardicNoel/lorerim-v4-codex/parsing-pipeline/docs/pipeline-configuration.md

   type: "buffer-decoder"
   description: "Decode binary record data into structured format"
   recordType: "PERK"
+  options:
+    debug: true
+    validateSchema: true
 ```

 Note: The buffer decoder uses predefined schemas for each record type.
 These schemas are defined in the codebase and cannot be modified through the pipeline configuration.
+The processor handles complex binary structures including nested objects, arrays, and variable-length fields.

 ## Complete Example